JONSASSE/432-2018/slides/class02/README.md

 5. Email **431-help at case dot edu** to ask almost any questions about the course.
 This email is followed by all of the TAs and by Professor Love, and will guarantee you the fastest response possible.
     - If you have any special concerns or questions that require only Dr. Love's attention, please email him at `Thomas dot Love at case dot edu`, or speak with him before or after class.
 6. **Teaching Assistant Office Hours** begin next Tuesday, 2018-01-23.
 All of these locations are a few steps from each other, on the ground floor of the Wood Building in the School of Medicine.
-The schedule is as follows:
+The schedule is as follows, and this information is always available in the [Course Syllabus](https://thomaselove.github.io/432-syllabus/) and at the bottom of the [Course Schedule](https://github.com/THOMASELOVE/432-2018/blob/master/SCHEDULE.md).

 Day | Time | Location
 --------: | :----------------: | -----------------